 Thank you Caroline for this great little insight, let’s hope we make it back there in all sorts of weather!

-If your child would like to write (with photos) about a nature adventure, activity, animal or event please complete the form on the contact page (your email will not show publicly or be used for any other purposes.
+If your child would like to write for Kids of the Wild about a nature adventure, activity, animal or outdoor event please complete the contact form and I’ll be in touch.
+Your email will not show publicly or be used for any other purposes.

-To read more children’s articles see Children’s Blogs.
+To read more children’s articles see Children’s Writing.

 To read more on Caroline’s cancer journey see Caroline’s Rainbow.